eosull/Static-Artist-Portfolio-Site/README.md

 - 404 Error Page
   - The 404 error page is where the visitor is sent if an incorrect URL is entered.
-  - It let's them know there's a mistake in the URL and then gives them options to navigate back to the site.
+  - It let's them know there's a mistake in the URL and they can navigate back using the nav bar in the header.

 ![404 Error Message](/assets/readme_images/404_message.png)